meyfa/CobolCraft/README.md

 - [X] configuration via server.properties
 - [X] whitelist (persistent; stored in whitelist.json)
 - [X] extremely basic block/player collision and entity physics
-- [X] fall damage, death, and respawning
+- [X] fall damage and void damage, dying, and respawning

 Note that blocks with multiple states, orientations, or interactive blocks require large amounts of specialized code to make them behave properly, which is way beyond the scope of this project.